 After spending some time on aggregates, we discussed ubiquitous language.
-All people involved in the project should speak the language of the domain everywhere throughout the project (workshop, requirements, code, etc.) to support a shared understanding.
+All people involved in the product development should speak the language of the domain (workshop, requirements, code, etc.) to support a shared understanding.
 Based on that, we should be able to distinguish between areas in which a word has a different meaning from the business perspective.

 Bounded context is the setting in which a term appears, determining its meaning.
 Each context has a clear boundary and is consistent, having it own rules but still communicates with others.

 The participants’ task was to draw boundaries between the multiple consistent models that would coexist in our test domain.

 >>> Meet impact mapping - a method to help you manage goals, decide on priorities, and spot risks